I. Outlook

 ++Summary++

 OpenZK provides a decentralized and automated stablecoin staking solution that enhances liquidity and brings additional rewards, but it also faces challenges such as risks associated with reliance on external tools, slippage and fee issues, and delays in the withdrawal process.
-This system offers significant advantages for users focused on decentralization, liquidity, and automation, but may present limitations for those requiring high flexibility and instant withdrawals.
+For users focused on decentralization, liquidity, and automation, this system offers significant advantages, but it may present limitations for users requiring high flexibility and instant withdrawals.

 # III.
 Industry Data Analysis